 6. Slievenacloy, Co Antrim

-As of 2020, nine species of orchid have been recorded at Slievenacloy.
-Strolling across the grassy meadows, you might see butterfly and common spotted orchids in their thousands.
+Around nine species of orchid have been recorded at Slievenacloy.
+Strolling across the grassy meadows, you might see butterflies and common spotted orchids in their thousands.
 However, look closely, and you could be lucky enough to encounter rare species, like the frog and lesser butterfly orchid.

 Look out for Ireland’s only reptile, the common lizard, which can be seen lounging on sun-lit logs.
 Slievenacloy is also a haven for butterflies and moths – as well as birds like skylarks, curlews, grasshopper warblers, and the elusive cuckoo.